FenyRoy/Bulk-JPG-to-PDF--converter/README.md

 # Bulk-JPG-to-PDF--converter
-This is a simple program to convert your .jpg extensions file in a folder to .pdf file.
+This is a simple python program to convert your .jpg extensions file in a folder to .pdf file.

-It is a python program.

 > Inorder to run this follow these steps
 1. Download img2pdf module in python.